 To build a Arduino IR LED Transmitter Circuit follow the below steps for connection:

-- Connect IR LED cathode to GND.
+- Also, connect IR LED cathode to GND.

 Conclusion:

-This Arduino IR LED Transmitter Circuit is small, cheap and useful for learning IR communication.
+Therefore, this Arduino IR LED Transmitter Circuit is small, cheap and useful for learning IR communication.

 Leave a Reply